rashi71096/RegularExpressions/README.md

 3. Extract date(s) from the string if present.

-4. Validate email id and return TRUE if vslid or FALSE.
+4. Validate email id and return TRUE if valid or FALSE.

 5. Fetch User Name attribute from uploaded JSON.